-- Any staff member may receive a complaint. - The receiving staff member should assess the complaint to identify any immediate health, safety or security risks. - The person who receives a complaint should immediately action and/or escalate to the Head of College or Principal if there are risks.
-Any identified risks and risk management actions should then be documented by the Head of College or Principal. - Some complaints are not dealt with by the College.
+- Any staff member may receive a complaint. - The receiving staff member should assess the complaint to identify any immediate health, safety or security risks. - The person who receives a complaint should immediately action and/or escalate to the Executive Principal if there are risks.
+Any identified risks and risk management actions should then be documented by the Executive Principal. - Some complaints are not dealt with by the College.
 Where there are allegations of criminal conduct, there must be a report to Police.
 Where there is a risk of significant harm to a student contact the Child Protection Helpline.
-For other risks of a child protection nature or if unsure, follow the Mandatory Reporting and Child Safe Policies, record the outcome and take any required action.
-See [Appendix One]. - Complaints may also need to be referred if the complaint is about: - allegations of a child protection nature against an employee - allegations of corrupt conduct - allegations of misconduct - possible criminal conduct - a risk of harm or significant harm to a child - privacy issues - legal proceedings and requests for payment of damages - requests for information, including requests under the Government Information (Public Access) Act 2009.
+For other risks of a child protection nature or if unsure, follow the Mandatory Reporting 2.12 CS and Child Safe Policy 2.01 CS, record the outcome and take any required action.
+See [Complaints Flowchart Appendix One]. - Complaints may also need to be referred if the complaint is about: - allegations of a child protection nature against an employee - allegations of corrupt conduct - allegations of misconduct - possible criminal conduct - o a risk of harm or significant harm to a child - privacy issues - o early childhood complaints linked to the National Quality Framework - legal proceedings and requests for payment of damages - requests for information, including requests under the Government Information (Public Access) Act 2009.